Fintan McCarthy and Paul O’Donovan win Ireland’s first Olympic gold since 2012

 Fintan McCarthy and Paul O’Donovan ended Ireland’s Olympic gold drought after a thrilling lightweight double sculls victory.

-The pair won the men’s final earn their country’s first gold medal since Kate Taylor’s boxing victory in 2012.
+The pair won the men’s final to earn their country’s first gold medal since Katie Taylor’s boxing victory in 2012.

 They also became the first male Irish gold medallists since boxer Michael Carruth in 1992 after beating Germany by just 0.86 seconds at the Sea Forest Waterway on Thursday.